atom-moyer/getpy/README.md

 ## Installation
 `pip install getpy`

-If you have issues, feel free to make an issue.
-You can also build the package from source by cloning the repository and running `python setup.py install`.
+Note only a linux build is currently distributed.
+If you would like to build the package from source you can clone the repo and run `python setup.py install`.
+Compilation will require 16gb of ram.
+I am working on getting that down.

 ## About
 GetPy is a thin binding to the Parallel Hashmap (https://github.com/greg7mdp/parallel-hashmap.git) which is the current state of the art unordered map/set with minimal memory overhead and fast runtime speed.
 The binding layer is supported by PyBind11 (https://github.com/pybind/pybind11.git) which is fast to compile and simple to extend.